-- The trustee must ensure that each of the following is prepared in respect of the fund in accordance with superannuation law:
+- The trustee must ensure that each of the following is prepared in respect of the fund in accordance with superannuation law: - A statement of its financial position. - An operating statement. - Any other account or statement required by superannuation law.

-- An annual balance sheet.

-- A statement of its financial position.

-- An operating statement.

-- Any other account or statement required by superannuation law.

-Annual Return
+Annual return

-The trustee must ensure that an Annual Return and any other documents required under superannuation law are prepared and lodged with the Regulator in accordance with that law.
+The trustee must ensure that an annual return and any other documents required under superannuation law are prepared and lodged with the Regulator in accordance with that law.